Frequently Asked Questions

 Data Collection and Management

-How will the WRMP improve wetland restoration and help address the challenges we’re facing such as climate change, land use practices, and pollution?
+How does the WRMP improve wetland restoration and help address the challenges we’re facing such as climate change, land use practices, and pollution?

-One challenge to understanding restoration success and large-scale changes affecting wetlands is the limited ability to compare data across different sites due to differences in monitoring protocols and data management practices.
-The WRMP will address this challenge by developing protocols that result in comparable data from sites that comprise the WRMP Monitoring Site Network and a portal to store and share data.
+One challenge to understanding restoration success and large-scale changes affecting wetlands is the limited ability to compare data across different sites in the region.
+This is due to differences in monitoring protocols and data management practices.
+The WRMP aims to address this challenge by developing protocols that result in comparable data from sites that comprise the WRMP Monitoring Site Network and a portal to store and share data.
 Analyses conducted by the WRMP may compare success of different restoration techniques, identify threats that are inhibiting success, and inform restoration design and adaptive management recommendations.
 Monitoring protocols and data will also be publicly available to others who want to use them.

-How will the WRMP advance the rate at which we get projects shovel-ready?
+How does the WRMP advance the rate at which we get projects shovel-ready?

 What monitoring is the WRMP currently doing?

-Starting in early 2024, the WRMP will conduct limited, initial monitoring to launch data collection and analysis efforts and to develop preliminary products.
+Starting in early 2024, the WRMP began limited, initial monitoring to launch data collection and analysis efforts and to develop preliminary products.
 This initial monitoring provides an opportunity to pilot the program’s technical approach, from conception through data collection, analysis, synthesis, interpretation, management, and communication.

 The goals of initial monitoring activities include: 1.)
 Track restoration progress and measure tidal marsh extent; 2.)
 Measure marsh function , and 3.)
 Detect which marshes, if any, are showing early indications of drowning due to sea level rise.